code-with-amitk/Code-examples/System-Design/Scalable/Messengers/Snap_Chat/README.md

 ```

 ## 4. HLD
-> Requirement-1: Covered in Steps: 7-10
+> Requirement-1: Sending snap from UserA to UserB Steps(7-10)
 - _1. to 3._ Same as [FB News Feed](/System-Design/Scalable/Facebook)
 - _4._ User-A creates a snap(Video+Text), searches User-B and sends to App-Server using ISP
 ```console